Yomguithereal/colifrapy/docs/settings.rst

 General
 ^^^^^^^

-If you need any other settings you feel necessary, just provide a settings key to your yaml file and populate it as in the following example.
+If you need any other settings you consider necessary, just provide a settings key to your yaml file and populate it as in the following example.

 .. code-block:: yaml